3 Reasons You Should Have Your Company Holiday Party In January

 Whether or not you feel the effects of that particular day in January, the final stretch of the month often feels as though it lags on.
 So, what better way to ‘extend’ the celebration and enhance employee morale than to throw a holiday party?
 Suddenly, January becomes a welcome time for a dose of post-holiday cheer.

-3. An Organizer’s Dream
+3. It's An Organizer’s Dream

 Struggling to iron out the details of your company’s holiday party in time for the third week in December?
 Give yourself an extra month.
 Not only will it be easier to make all necessary arrangements (music, venue, catering, etc.), but it will provide you with the peace of mind to adopt a “slow and steady” approach to planning, rather than a “I have to pull this together last minute” approach.